mgechev/aspect.js/README.md

 Framework for aspect-oriented programming with JavaScript, which takes advantage of ECMAScript 7 decorators syntax.

+For further reading on decorators, take a look at [the spec](https://github.com/wycats/javascript-decorators).

 # Roadmap

 - [ ] Implement the following joint points: